 Future weather uncertainty, growing population, increased renewables penetration and more stringent environmental regulations will impact current reservoirs operations in their ability to balance flood control, power generation, water supply, and environmental stream flows.
 The 13 federal dams in the Willamette River Basin, constitute a network that is directly connected to the larger Columbia system.
 The produced hydropower is managed and sold by the Bonneville Power Administration (BPA), and a consistent part of its production is sold outside of the Pacific Northwest, to California.
 This research thread will connect modeling with Willamette Envision to the larger regional context and influences on energy demand and power production.
 It will explore the impact of streamflow pattern change, increased energy demand and renewables penetration on hydropower production.
 In particular, it will assess how global change will affect the dual challenge of managing oversupply and scarcity in a large integrated system relying on highly variable inflows, increasing renewables and environmental regulations.
 The project will also explore financial strategies to mitigate risk from these complex challenges.

-Leads: Chad Higgins, Oregon State University and Majdi Abou-Najm, American University of Beirut
+Leads: Chad Higgins, Oregon State University and Majdi Abou-Najm, University of California - Davis

 Growers can conserve their local groundwater by shading a portion of their plants with photovoltaic panels.
 Solar installations can sometimes compete with agriculture for the land resource, but there may be an engineered system in which agriculture and photovoltaic installations can co-exist for mutual benefit.
 These systems are called agrivoltaic systems wherein excess solar energy incident on crop canopies is productively removed so that plants use less water.
 The transpiration of plants cools the local microclimate surrounding the PV panels, making them more efficient.
 What would happen if this technological approach were implemented within the Willamette valley?
 What are the potential changes in agriculture, to the hydrologic system and to the energy system?
 This research thread will model agrivoltaic systems, operationalize them within the Willamette Envision code and evaluate potential changes as a result of agrivoltaic system installation.